redux-autoform/redux-autoform/readme.md

 redux-autoform
 ===

-`Redux-autoform` is a [React](https://facebook.github.io/react/) library for dynamically generating forms based on metadata.
+`Redux-autoform` is a wrapper around [redux-form](https://github.com/erikras/redux-form) for dynamically generating forms based on metadata.

 This project is similar to [Meteor Autoform](https://github.com/aldeed/meteor-autoform).